Nathnaelc/cs162-test/assignments/location_based_assignment.md

  from previous interviews.
  - Your pdf must also be shared with the rest of the group as soon as it’s been written up to ensure that everyone knows and understands the user feedback.

-## Focused Outcomes Added

-- **#cs162-communication**: Ensure that all code, documentation and commit messages are clearly written with explanations where appropriate.
-- **#cs162-agile**: Follow the agile movement when researching and developing a new product.
-This involves finding short feedback loops throughout all stages of the product lifecycle (inception, development, and deployment).